-Her clients include: Aufbau Verlag, Klassik Stiftung Weimar, literaturWERKstatt Berlin, lyrikline, Matthes & Seitz, New Books in German, no man’s land, renk.
+Her clients include: Aufbau Verlag, Klassik Stiftung Weimar, literaturWERKstatt Berlin, lyrikline, Matthes & Seitz, New Books in German, no man’s land, Random House, renk.
 Magazin, Rowohlt, S. Fischer, Steidl Verlag, Suhrkamp.

 Helen’s translations are regularly published in various literary magazines such as no man's land and New Books in German.
 They include children’s books and texts for YA readers.
 You can read examples of her work here.

 Her co-translation Eichmann's Executioner was published by The New Press in July 2017.